rekowsky/slim-vscode/README.md

 # slim-vscode
 VSCode settings file optimized for better productivity and nice looking IDE enhancements

-This file is my current VSCode user settings file presenting a neat interface improving the look and feel and overall productity items to reduce unnecessary setups and organizing things better on the fly.
+This file is a VSCode user settings file presenting a neat interface improving the look and feel and overall productity items to reduce unnecessary setups and organizing things better on the fly.

 Platform: WSL/Linux